tshepang/blog-movies/content/movies/Transformers (2007).rst

-This revisit turned into a frustrating exercise since I noted too many compositing errors, unimpressive production design (especially for such an expensive movie), worse cinematography (unbearable and overdone lighting), and cardboard characters, none being believable, not to mention really bad casting choices (Anthony Anderson playing the best computer cracker; the entire heroic soldier crew).
+This revisit turned into a frustrating exercise since I noted too many compositing errors, unimpressive production design (especially for such an expensive movie), worse cinematography (unbearable and overdone lighting), and cardboard characters, none being believable.
+This is not even mentioning some really bad casting choices (Anthony Anderson playing the best computer cracker; the entire heroic soldier crew).

-The transformations are overwhelming (as if that's supposed to be an advantage) and there's way more action than necessary such that I can't keep up, and none of which is believable (EG we get our nerdy hero getting serious physical pounding without getting hurt, or acting all calm while a multi-ton machine falls very close-by).
+The transformations are overwhelming (as if that's supposed to be an advantage) and there's way more action than necessary...
+I could not keep up.
+Worse still, none of it is believable (e.g. we get our nerdy hero getting serious physical pounding without getting hurt, or acting all calm while a multi-ton machine falls very close-by).

-Anyways, the entire concept is god-damn silly, but then *The Matrix* managed to get away with its own silly concept (machines 'farming' human energy; WTF) by being better elsewhere.
+Anyways, the entire concept is god-damn silly, but then *The Matrix* managed to get away with its own silly concept (machines 'farming' human energy...
+WTF!) by being better elsewhere.

 __ http://movies.tshepang.net/pirates-of-the-caribbean-3
 __ http://movies.tshepang.net/spider-man-3-2007